freerangeeggs/study-notes/MS-600/office.md

 ## Understand actionable messages

+- [[Microsoft Docs] Actionable messages in Outlook and Office 365 Groups](https://docs.microsoft.com/en-us/outlook/actionable-messages/)
+- [[Microsoft Docs] Adaptive Cards Overview](https://docs.microsoft.com/en-us/adaptive-cards/)

 ### Features of actionable messages with an adaptive card

+**Adaptive Cards** are a messaging structure that doesn't cater for look and feel, that is handled in the host application (Outlook, Facebook Messenger, etc...). **Actionable Messages** add an interactive element by being able to perform actions (like approving a leave request via a button).

+The content of an Adaptive Card is in JSON.

 ### Scenarios for refreshing an actionable message

+[[Microsoft Docs] Refresh an actionable message when the user opens it](https://docs.microsoft.com/en-us/outlook/actionable-messages/auto-invoke)